shazow/miniLock/README.md

 Finally, we append the bytes signalling the end of the header, followed by the ciphertext bytes.

 TweetNaCL's `curve25519-xsalsa20-poly1305` construction provides authenticated encryption, guaranteeing both confidentiality and ciphertext integrity.
-The above header construction also provides forward secrecy from file to file, and makes it impossible to determine the sender or recipient(s) of a miniLock-encrypted file simply by analyzing the ciphertext.
+The above header construction makes it impossible to determine the sender or recipient(s) of a miniLock-encrypted file simply by analyzing the ciphertext.

 ###5.
 File decryption
 In order to decrypt the file, the recipient needs the information stored within the `fileInfo` section of the header.
 They also will need the `ephemeral` property of the header in order to derive the shared secret, in conjunction with their long-term secret key, which can be used to decrypt their copy of the `fileInfo` header object.